tock/book/src/development/syscall.md

-    The last kernel implementation step is to let the main kernel know about this new syscall interface so that if an application tries to use it the kernel knows which implementation of `Driver` to call.
-In each board's `main.rs` file (e.g. `boards/hail/src/main.rs`) there is a implementation of the `Platform` trait where the board can setup which syscall interfaces it supports.
+    The last kernel implementation step is to let the main kernel know about this new syscall interface so that if an application tries to use it the kernel knows which implementation of `SyscallDriver` to call.
+In each board's `main.rs` file (e.g. `boards/hail/src/main.rs`) there is a implementation of the `SyscallDriverLookup` trait where the board can setup which syscall interfaces it supports.
 To enable our water sensor interface we add a new entry to the match statement there:

     ```rust
-    impl Platform for Hail {
+    impl SyscallDriverLookup for Hail {
         fn with_driver<F, R>(&self, driver_num: usize, f: F) -> R
         where
             F: FnOnce(Option<&dyn kernel::Driver>) -> R,